Whether you are looking to fill your home with fresh aroma from wax melts or oil diffusers there are certainly benefits and drawbacks to each method.

 Advantages Of Oil Diffusers

-- Attractive and can be USB plug in or socket plug in type
+- Oil diffusers are attractive and can be USB plug in or socket plug in type

-- Can be easily changed for a new aroma
+- Oil diffusers are easily changed for a new aroma

 - Can be set to give regular puff’s of diffused oil or a constant stream of oil

-- My one, available here, also has a gentle bubbling sound that really helps me to sleep, the seeping sound of the diffused oil with the warm light helps as well.
+- The model I use, available here, also has a gentle bubbling sound that really helps me to sleep, the seeping sound of the diffused oil with the warm light helps as well.
 Perfect for kids who are struggling to sleep as well.

 I mostly use mine at night as it is a more gentle aroma, but I know people who use them for guided meditation or yoga as well.